 - Tightening or reinforcing the ring around the valve (annulus)

-Some heart valve repair procedures may be performed using a long, thin tube (catheter) and clips, plugs or other devices, but the majority of these remain investigational.
+Some heart valve repair procedures are done using a long, thin tube (catheter) and clips, plugs or other devices.

 Heart valve replacement

-If your heart valve can't be repaired, your doctor may recommend heart valve replacement.
+If your heart valve can't be repaired and a catheter-based procedure isn't an option, the valve might need to be replaced.
 To replace a heart valve, your doctor removes the heart valve and replaces it with a mechanical valve or a valve made from cow, pig or human heart tissue (biological tissue valve).

-Biological valves often eventually need to be replaced, as they degenerate over time.
+Biological valves often eventually need to be replaced, as they break down over time.
 If you have a mechanical valve, you'll need to take blood-thinning medications for the rest of your life to prevent blood clots.
-Doctors will discuss with you the risks and benefits of each type of valve and discuss which valve may be appropriate for you.
+Doctors will discuss with you the risks and benefits of each type of valve.

-A minimally invasive catheter procedure may be conducted to replace certain heart valves.
-For example, a catheter procedure may be performed to insert a replacement valve into a biological replacement valve in the heart that is no longer working properly.
+A minimally invasive catheter procedure might be used to replace certain heart valves.
+For example, a catheter procedure might be performed to insert a replacement valve into a biological replacement valve in the heart that is no longer working properly.

 After the procedure

 After your heart valve surgery, you'll generally spend a day or more in the intensive care unit (ICU).
-You'll be given fluids, nutrition and medications through intravenous (IV) lines.
-Other tubes will drain urine from your bladder and drain fluid and blood from your heart and chest.
-You may be given oxygen.
+You'll receive fluids and medications through an IV.
+Other tubes drain urine from the bladder and fluid and blood from the chest.
+You might be given oxygen through a mask or nasal prongs in your nose.

-Your treatment team will instruct you to walk regularly to gradually increase your activity and to do breathing exercises as you recover.
+You'll likely be asked to walk regularly to gradually increase your activity, and to cough and to do breathing exercises as you recover.